 Schlechter (1911-1914) has proposed an infrageneric classification for the New Guinea species of Crepidium (or rather Microstylis, as he called this genus).
-The comments we made under Liparis apply here as well, in that these sections may not always conform to true clades, but that they are useful for identification purposes.
+The comments we made under Liparis (Schuiteman & de Vogel, E.F.
+2006.) apply here as well, in that these sections may not always conform to true clades, but that they are useful for identification purposes.
 Mainly for this reason we have retained Schlechter's classification, with some modifications.

-We found it impossible to keep the sections Commelinodes and Crepidium (syn.
+We find it difficult to keep the sections Commelinodes and Crepidium (syn.
 Microstylis sect.
-Pleiodon Schltr.) separate.
+Pleiodon Schltr.) separate (Schuiteman & de Vogel, E.F.
+2006.) .
 According to Schlechter, members of sect.
 Commelinodes should have elongated, decumbent and rooting stems, while sect.
 Crepidium should have short, crowded and erect stems that root only at the base.
 The flower structure, as Schlechter himself already noted, is identical in the two sections.
 But the vegetative differences are not at all as clear-cut as Schlechter implied.
 There are several species for which it would be quite arbitrary to assign them to one section or the other.
 For example,Crepidium vinicolor was included by Schlechter in section Crepidium (Pleiodon as Schlechter called it).
-As can be seen from the photograph of a type specimen ( [Picture] 448-318T.JPG ) this species has quite elongated rhizomes, and except for the lower number of leaves there is no essential difference with a species like Crepidium fissum ( [Picture] 448-83U.JPG ), which Schlechter included in section Commelinodes.
+As can be seen from the photograph of a type specimen (448-318T.JPG ) this species has quite elongated rhizomes, and except for the lower number of leaves there is no essential difference with a species like Crepidium fissum (448-83U.JPG ), which Schlechter included in section Commelinodes.
 Seidenfaden (1978) maintains the distinction between the sections Commelinodes and Crepidium and suggests as an additional difference that the stems in sect.
 Commelinodes are not swollen, while in sect.
 Crepidium they are often swollen into pseudobulbs.
 Having seen living specimens of many species of genus Crepidium we have to disagree with the statement that the stem in sect.
 Commelinodes is never swollen.
-Summarising, we think that for the New Guinea members of the genus Crepidium the distinction between sections Commelinodes and Crepidium can not be upheld.
+Ormerod (2017) also maintains the two sections, adding as an addituonal character laxly positioned leaves in Commelinodes versus leaves clustered together in section Crepidium.
+Summarising, we think that for the New Guinea members of the genus Crepidium the distinction between sections Commelinodes and Crepidium can not be upheld in a revision of the complex.
 This was apparently also the position of J. J. Smith, since he included 'typical' species of sect.
 Commelinodes in sect.
 Crepidium.
-For the time being we retain sect.
-Herpetorhizis, which is characterised by the shoots appearing at long intervals along a creeping rhizome, but this should probably also be included in sect.
+We agree with Ormerod (2017) that sect.
+Herpetorhizis, which is characterised by the shoots appearing at long intervals along a creeping rhizome, should be included in sect.
 Crepidium.

 Finally, we consider that section Ophthalmodes is not well separable from sect.
 Holobos, since Malaxis carinatifolia (J.J.Sm.)
 P.F.Hunt could be accommodated in both.
 A key to the sections is found below.